catdieval/user-workflow-and-user-stories/user-story-1bis.md

 ## Description

 - Title at the top with the name of the website and a logo.
-- Heading which explains the first step of the process
+- Heading with text ""Step 1: Upload a CSV file to get the data.".
 - Paragraph with text "Note: the file should have a header.
   Note: the file should be comma-delimited and the decimal separator for numbers should be a period (.).
   Note: if the file contains missing values, then replace these values in the file by null.".
-- A button with a text "Choose a file" which starts the upload process and the default text "no file chosen" is displayed below the button
+- A button with a text "Choose a file" which starts the upload process and the default text "no file chosen" is displayed below the .
-- Once the file is uploaded the filename gets displayed
+- Once the file is uploaded the filename gets displayed.
-- A button with text "Submit" which is disabled by default and becomes enabled once the upload is successful
+- A button with text "Submit" which is disabled by default and becomes enabled once the upload is successful.
 - The elements do not extend to each end of the page but are centered in the middle.

 ![wireframe Upload](/assets/Wireframe-User-story-1bis.png)